-Eligible residential or small business customers will receive a letter in the mail from the Village of Manteno regarding the action rquired to participate in the program.
-There are two types of letters:
+Eligible residential or small business customers will receive a letter in the mail from the Village of Manteno regarding the action required to participate in the program.
+There are three types of letters:

 1) Opt-Out Letter - These customers will be enrolled automatically unless they choose to opt out by following the instructions in the letter.
 The rate will be equal to the monthly ComEd published rate.

 2) Informative Only or Opt-in Letter - These customers can enroll by calling 1-815-770-7557.

 3) Return to ComEd Service Notice - There is a very small group that are currently enrolled with aggregation supplier MC Squared but will be moved back to ComEd.
 They need to do nothing; they are still considered a part of the program.
 In September they can expect to receive a second letter from ComEd confirming their drop.

 Any resident who is currently with ComEd and has not already switched to an Alternative Retail Electric Supplier (ARES) or who is not enrolled in a special Residential Real-Time Pricing (RRTP) program is eligible, and small commercial accounts are eligible.
 You must also have a residence or business located within the Village limits.